ajsmth/rn-tools/packages/navigation/readme.md

 ### Rendering a stack inside of a tabbed screen

 Each tab can have its own stack by nesting the `Stack.Navigator` component.

-- `navigation.pushScreen` will push to the relative parent stack of the screen.
-See the next section for how to push a screen onto a specific stack.

 ```tsx
 function MyTabs() {